-There are many forms of green infrastructure, from parks, to street trees, to permeable pavements, to green roofs, bioswales, rain gardens and storm water ponds.
+There are many forms of green infrastructure, from parks, to street trees, to permeable pavements, to green roofs, bioswales, rain gardens and stormwater ponds.
 Green infrastructure, also referred to as low impact development, can include living systems (e.g., trees, green roofs, bioswales, rain gardens) as well as green technologies (e.g., porous pavements, rain barrels and cisterns).
-Green infrastructure treats stormwater at source by filtering it through the natural water table rather than funneling it to our waster water treatment plant.
+Green infrastructure treats stormwater at source by filtering it through the natural water table rather than funnelling it to our waster water treatment plant.
 But just because it’s “green”, doesn’t mean it’s green infrastructure.
 For example, the soil in parks can become heavily compacted from use, which reduces the amount of water that can filter through the soil.
 Another example is when street trees are only given a small soil volume under the sidewalk to grow from.
-Not only will they not grow very big, but their capacity to slow down, soak up and filter storm water becomes negligible at best.
+Not only will they not grow very big, but their capacity to slow down, soak up and filter stormwater becomes negligible at best.

 Don’t dismay!
 We have solutions and a clear way forward.

-The City of Ottawa has several plans in place, but one in particular is called the Greenspace Master Plan which outlines quite clearly the importance of greenspace and the integration and implementation of green infrastructure at a municipal scale.
+The City of Ottawa has several plans in place, but one, in particular, is called the Greenspace Master Plan which outlines quite clearly the importance of green space and the integration and implementation of green infrastructure at a municipal scale.
 The City of Ottawa even mentions how “green streets” could be a way to connect dedicated greenspaces – such as our parks and park network– and filter rain where it falls, rather than directing it to our already over-burdened sewage treatment system.
 In its multi-million dollar Ottawa River Action Plan, the City of Ottawa also started to identify green infrastructure as a way to increase urban permeability through street renewals and neighbourhood-level pilot projects.

 This sounds good, so what’s the problem?

 The City of Ottawa has all the tools and knowledge it needs to roll out green infrastructure at scale.
-They know green infrastructure is fundamentally important for the future of our city, and they are getting their toes wet with local-level pilot projects such as the Sunnyside traffic calming project, the Stewart Street bioretention project, and the more recent (and ongoing) Pinecrest Neighbourhood Rain project.
+They know green infrastructure is fundamentally important for the future of our city, and they are getting their toes wet with local-level pilot projects such as the Sunnyside traffic calming project, the Stewart Street Bioretention project, and the more recent (and ongoing) Pinecrest Neighbourhood Rain project.
 The problem is that the rate at which climate change is hitting our city means that we need to get more than our toes wet, we need to jump in!

 We need to move past local-level pilot projects and towards the integration of green infrastructure on a city-wide scale.
 The science behind green infrastructure is already out there.
 Many municipalities across Canada are directly incorporating green infrastructure into their climate change resiliency plans.
 For example, Vancouver’s new rainfall management plan argues that if we have both grey and green infrastructure working together, we will have more efficient stormwater resiliency.